Nurul-GC/GCertificate/README.md

 # GCertificate
-app-site that helps you creating certificates easily
+app-site that helps you to create certificates easily